catks/yellow_number/README.md

 docker-compose run --rm app
 ```

-Yellow number will create a csv file for each address in input.txt and will place it in output folder.
+Yellow number will create a csv file for each address in input.txt and will place it in the output folder.

 ## TODO